 - Keep in mind that all Dollar Tree stores are different, and there may be items available at one store that you can’t find at yours.

-- I recommend checking out The Dollar Tree website, because they have most of what is available in stores across the country.
+- I recommend checking out The Dollar Tree website because they have most of what is available in stores across the country.
 Shipping is just about $4.95!
+Shopping online is a great way to ensure you find what you’re looking for.

-- As much as I wish the Dollar Tree sold vinyl, adhesive foil, etc….they don’t!
-So most of these projects are comprised of items found at the Dollar Tree, except for those.
+- As much as I wish Dollar Tree sold vinyl, adhesive foil, etc….they don’t!
+So most of these projects are comprised of items found at Dollar Tree, except for those.
 I know a lot of people like their contact paper for transfer tape, though.
+If you want to make a vinyl design, just expect that to be an additional cost.

 - Make sure you read this post about what type of vinyl to use for craft projects.